genesiscommunitysuccess/docs/docs/euc-replace/generate-the-reference-app.md

 > Picture from Jose

-Create new ref_data_app folder structure inside GENESIS_HOME, including cfg and script folders
+Create a new ref_data_app folder structure inside GENESIS_HOME, including cfg and script folders

 Copy the output files from the dictionary build to the **ref_data_app/cfg** folder inside the run directory.

-Run genesisInstall to verify everything is ok.
+Run **genesisInstall** to verify everything is ok.

-Run AppGen to build your three modules (eventhandler, request server and data server):
+Run **AppGen** to build your three modules (eventhandler, request server and data server):

 AppGen -n ref_data_app -p 10000